 The Bachelor of Computer Science is a 3 year program comprising 240 units, of which 160 units are core courses, 60 units are compulsory or directed courses for the Computer Science major, and 20 units are elective courses.
 The Bachelor of Computer Science may be awarded with Distinction on the basis of superior performance throughout the program.

 Standard entry requirements

-The Bachelor of Computer Science is provisionally accredited with the Australian Computer Society (ACS).
+The Bachelor of Computer Science is accredited by the Australian Computer Society.

 |Campus||Fees||Entry||Mid year intake||Attendance|

 Fees are indicative and subject to variation.
 Overall program fee may vary based on course selection.